codeoncanvas/Cinder-CEF/README.md

 ## Multi-threaded Message Loop

 Cinder-CEF is currently setup to run in a single-threaded mode.
 While some performance benefit may be possible using CEF's multi-threaded-message-loop option, there appears to be some clash with Cinder's message handling that causes CEF to hang until mouse events are received.

-## OS X Support

-Support for Mac OS X is a work in progress.
-Unlike on Windows, Cinder-CEF relies on a secondary browser process to run on a Mac which is automatically started.
-This setup exhibits a similar issue to the Multithreaded Message Loop issue described above.
-More details on setting up Cinder-CEF for Mac are [here](osx_notes.md)
+Efforts continue on a (currently broken) branch [here](https://github.com/codeoncanvas/Cinder-CEF/tree/multithreaded)